decisionpatterns/optigrab/README.md

     valN    : one or more values
     --name  : long-form option
-    command : the (sub)command to the program, e.g. programs like git argN    : Unamed arguments
+    command : the (sub)command to the program, e.g. programs like git argN    : Unamed arguments often targets

 Though options and arguments both appear on the command line, they are different.
 Options are denoted with flags and have names that are assigned values.
 Arguments, on the other hand, are unnamed.
 This difference is analogous to named and positional arguments in a function call.
 Unnamed arguments are simpler.
 They are useful for great when there the supplied values mean the same thing Options are better for complex situations.
-Arguments are
-A good CLO processing package provides access to both options and unnamed arguments.
+Arguments are A good CLO processing package provides access to both options and unnamed arguments.

 If each option is assumed to take a scalar value, the example is